Minnesota could get a new governor if Tim Walz is elected vice president on Tuesday.

 Then-Senate President Michelle Fischbach, a Republican, became Dayton's lieutenant governor for a brief stint.

-If Champion became lieutenant governor, his departure from the Minnesota Senate could temporarily give control of the chamber to Republicans until a special election is held to fill his blue Minneapolis seat.
+If Champion became lieutenant governor, a special election would be held to fill his safely blue Minneapolis Senate seat.

-The Minnesota Senate is now deadlocked 33-33.
-Control of the chamber will be up for grabs this November via a single special election to fill former DFL Sen. Kelly Morrison's west-metro seat.
+The Minnesota Senate is currently deadlocked 33-33.
+Control of the chamber will be up for grabs on Tuesday via a single special election to fill former DFL Sen. Kelly Morrison's west-metro seat.
 Morrison vacated her seat to run for Congress.